tolmdyn/model-rocket-sim/README.md

 ## Implementation Details

-The simulation tracks air drag, net force, acceleration, velocity and altitude, along with a modelling the effects of a timed parachute chute ejection.
+The simulation tracks air drag, net force, acceleration, velocity and altitude, along with a modelling the effects of a timed parachute ejection.

 The rocket and simulation parameters can be adjusted, for different model rockets.
 The specifications of different Estes motors can be found online, for example [here](https://courses.washington.edu/engr100/All_Sections/Rocket/HTML%20Handouts/01b_hnd_engine_chart.pdf) or on the Estes website.